1. Single trip or annual policy

 3. Extreme sports and activities

 Consider the nature of your trip: are you planning to take it easy or are you a thrill seeker?
 Will you be bungee jumping, white-water rafting or mountain climbing?
-Most standard travel insurance plans don’t cover high risk activities but there are some designed specifically to cater to the intrepid adventurer.
+Most standard travel insurance plans don't cover high risk activities but there are some designed specifically to cater to the intrepid adventurer -- it all depends on your travel bucket list!

 4. Expensive gear and equipment